This document discusses and details solutions for the security requirements of the Apertis system.

 The IMA Linux Integrity Subsystem

-The basics of the Integrity Measurement Architecture (IMA) subsystem have been a part of Linux since the version 2.6.30, viewing of the records has been included in 2.6.36, and local verification has been submitted to the kernel maintainers very recently, in late January 2012.
-The goal of the subsystem is to make sure that a given set of files have not been altered and are authentic – in other words, provided by a trusted source.
+The goal of the Integrity Measurement Architecture (IMA) subsystem is to make sure that a given set of files have not been altered and are authentic – in other words, provided by a trusted source.
 The mechanism used to provide these two features are essentially keeping a database of file hashes and RSA signatures.
 IMA does not protect the system from changes, it is simply a way of knowing that changes have been made so that measures to fix the problem can be taken as quickly as possible.
 The authenticity module of IMA is still not available, so we won't be discussing it.

 In its simpler mode of operation, with the default policy IMA will intercept calls that cause memory mapping and execution of a file or any access done by root and perform a hash of the file before the access goes through.
 This means execution of all binaries and loading of all libraries are intercepted.
 To hash a file, IMA needs to read the whole file and calculate a cryptographic sum of its contents.
 That hash is then kept in kernel memory and extended attributes of the file system, for further verification after system reboots.